joesb/helios360/content/handbook/what/cdo-role.md

 Of course, the business will already have been doing this for a long time — whether its a service business, where service delivery is the essence of their offer, or a product business where client services are a wrap-around element for their product, the company will not have been able to get to the current place without delivering stuff for customers.

 However, the arrival of a Chief Delivery Officer is a signal that the business intends to raise the prominence of its clients' experience — that the customer journey will have a new importance for the organisation, that it's essential to the future of the business.
+It's a really good sign if the organisation wants to bring customers into the heart of what they do.
+We'll talk more about the motivations for this elsewhere.
+For now, though, keep in mind that understanding what motivations are the driving for of this move is really important when you're taking on the role as a Chief Delivery Officer.

-That means the CDO is responsible for the whole delivery lifecycle (the actual elements of the lifecycle are outside this current discussion — we'll cover that elsewhere), from one end to another, ensuring coherence, professionalism and agility throughout.
+That means the CDO is responsible for the whole delivery lifecycle for the company's customers (the actual elements of the lifecycle are outside this current discussion — we'll cover that elsewhere), from one end to another, ensuring coherence, professionalism and agility throughout.
 That requires a multi-dimensional perspective on what is meant by service or project delivery.

 - That means planning and execution
 - That means governance, management and steering
 - That means quality and standards
+- That means metrics and insights
 - That means client communication, negotiation, and expectation management
 - That means forecasting and financial management
 - That means team support and leadership

-Yes, you're ensuring work for customers move smoothly through all the steps, from beginning to successful end.
-But at every step along that path you need to be taking different views simultaneously.
+Yes, you're ensuring work for customers moves smoothly through all the steps, from beginning to successful end.
+But at every step along that path you need to be able to combine different views.
+As the CDO, you're building the practices, processes and tools that enable that, all wrapped around with a thoroughgoing professionalism to give coherence to the customer journey.

-It's a really good sign if the organisation wants to bring customers into the heart of what they do.
-We'll talk more about the motivations for this elsewhere.
-For now, though, keep in mind that understanding what motivations are the driving for of this move is really important when you're taking on the role as a Chief Delivery Officer.